John Dandola

 creative.

 • Copyrights seem to be a very sensitive issue among members of the creative community nowadays.
-How would you explain copyright in simple terms?
+How would you explain copyright in simple serious terms?

 J.D.: If you climb over a fence that says KEEP OUT, PRIVATE PROPERTY and you then drill for oil inside that fence and you strike oil inside that fence, would you think the oil was yours?
 No!